CONTENT

 We recommend using the product listing for bulk updating VAT rates.

 Note!
-When updating products with a VAT rate of 24%, it should be set as the starting value in the "From VAT" section, and in the "To VAT" section, naturally select this new tax rate of 25.5%.
-When the starting value is given, only those products with a VAT rate of 24% will be updated from the selected products.
+When updating products with a VAT rate of 14%, it should be set as the starting value in the "From VAT" section, and in the "To VAT" section, select the new tax rate of 13.5%.
+When the starting value is given, only those products with a VAT rate of 14% will be updated from the selected products.

 The system will notify the result of the update separately: